topgenorth/Arduino-Sump-Monitor/README.txt

 Build Info: http://bantacafe.com/2013/04/monitoring-sump-pit-water-level-wth-arduino/
 Credits:	To be added

-This script was written for an Arduino Uno microcontroller for the purpose of remotely monitoring the water level in my basement sump pit.
+This collection of scripts was written for an Arduino Uno microcontroller and Raspberry Pi for the purpose of remotely monitoring the water level in my basement sump pit.
+The water depth is read using a ultrasonic rangefinder and data is logged to Amazon's DynamoDB for cloud storage.

+The python script also monitors for rising water levels and triggers an SMS message if the water depth exceeds a critical level.

 Hardware for this project includes:
 a.
 Arduino Uno
 b.
-Arduino ethernet shield (for sending data to cloud)
+Raspberry Pi
 c.
-Capacitive Sensor - made from approx $15 in parts from Home Depot
+HC-SR04 ultrasonic rangefinder
 d.
-LCD screen (for local display of water depth)
+Piezo buzzer
 e.
-Potentiometer for controlling LCD contrast
-f. various resistors
+Mini breadboard

 The need came about because of flooding in our neighborhood and having witnessed several of our neighbors suffering from flooded basements